ConnectivityXchange/QSC/README.md

 ## Getting Started

 To get started, simply clone this repository to your local environment.
-The codebase is licensed under the GPL-3.0 license, which means you are free to use, modify, and distribute the software as long as your use remains non-profit.
+The codebase is licensed under the GPL-3.0 license, which means you are free to use, modify, and distribute the software.
 For more details, please refer to the [LICENSE](LICENSE) file.

 ## Modifying the Code